drewolson/geologist/README.md

 * port - The port on which geologist will listen.
 * minecrafthost - The host of your minecraft server.
 I recommend running geologist on the same physical machine and passing 'localhost' for this parameter.
-* queryport - The query port for you minecraft server.
+* queryport - The query port for your minecraft server.
 Look for the line 'query.port=' in your server.properties file.
-* rconport - The rcon port for you minecraft server.
+* rconport - The rcon port for your minecraft server.
 Look for the line 'rcon.port=' in your server.properties file.
-* rconpassword - The rcon password for you minecraft server.
+* rconpassword - The rcon password for your minecraft server.
 Look for the line 'rcon.password=' in your server.properties file.

 If node isn't in your path, you can run geologist using something like the following: